Shedatheds/Voron/README.md

 The Voron is an open-source printer, which means that its design files and firmware are freely available for anyone to use and modify.

-At <a href="https://vorondesign.com/">Voron Design</a>, you can read more about this open-source printer.
+At <a href="https://vorondesign.com/">Voron Design</a>, you can read more about this open-source project.